jouni/j-elements/docs/pages/theme/component-themes.md

 ```

 ## Problem
-Not really a problem in the overall web component/development space, but a problem with Vaadin component themes:
+Component themes is not really a problem in the overall web component/development space, but a problem with Vaadin component themes.
+While there might've been a need for some of the complexity before (due to older browsers), with modern browsers there things we could improve:

-- Custom implementations for standard HTML elements like button, checkbox, and radio button, which makes it hard to reuse existing CSS provided by 3rd parties.
-You need to target a different element name, and native pseudo-classes do not work and you have to use custom state attribute selectors instead.
+- Custom implementations for standard HTML elements like button, checkbox, and radio button, which make it hard to reuse existing CSS (for example, Bootstrap).
+You need to target a different element name and custom state attributes (because native pseudo-classes do not work).
 - The selectors used by Vaadin component themes can be complex and therefore hard to override
-- Vaadin component themes are in some areas complicated for not much benefit, aiming for visual flair at the cost of simplicity
+- Styling is in some areas complicated for not much benefit, aiming for visual flair at the cost of simplicity

 <style>
 render-example,
 render-example > div {
+  width: 100%;
   display: flex;
   flex-wrap: wrap;
   gap: 1rem;